adedomin/independent-study/indep-study.md

 ![How jscomposer is used in AutomateJS](media/browserify.png)

 Figure 3 better shows how AutomateJS makes use of jscomposer and its key importance.
-A user's runbook, which is the run.yml file, is converted into a javascript object.
+A user's runbook, which is the run.yml file, is converted into a JavaScript object.
 That object is passed into jscomposer, which is a function that returns a source code string. jscomposer generates code that uses the async[^async-info] library;
 this library is what enables AutomateJS to control the execution flow of asynchronous modules.